University of Illinois System: Discovery Partners Institute

 In 2017 the University of Illinois System launched the Discovery Partners Institute (DPI), a center for tech workforce development and applied R&D in Chicago.
 Its primary goals are to prepare individuals for careers in Illinois-based tech companies and to bring academic expertise and tech company know-how together within a dedicated building.
 The DPI is currently located at 200 S. Wacker Dr., with plans for construction within The 78, in Chicago's South Loop.
 It is part of the Illinois Innovation Network led by the University of Illinois System.

+SHIELD Illinois

+In response to the COVID-19 pandemic, the University of Illinois System established the SHIELD Deployment Unit ("SHIELD Illinois") to provide the saliva-based covidSHIELD SARS-CoV-2 assay, which was developed at the University of Illinois Urbana-Champaign, throughout the state of Illinois.
+SHIELD Illinois eventually performed over 7.2 million SARS-CoV-2 tests at over 2,300 sites including approximately 1,700 K-12 schools.

 Foundation

 The University of Illinois Foundation is the official fundraising and gift agency of the University of Illinois System.
-In 2017, the Foundation announced its largest and most ambitious comprehensive fundraising initiative, aiming to raise $3.1 billion over five years to support students, faculty, academic, and research programs and facilities.
-Previously, the U of I Foundation raised $2.43 billion for students, faculty, research and the campus environment through the “Brilliant Futures” fundraising campaign completed on December 31, 2011.
+It operates on behalf of the three institutions within the U of I system including the hospital in Chicago.
+Most of the $3.82 billion endowment is assigned to support the Urbana campus, which is the oldest and largest part of the system.